 The Center receives significant revenue from a contract with Children's Service Council of Palm Beach County, which typically covers over 60% of its operating expenditures on a direct reimbursement basis.
 It also receives grants and other private donations, some of which have donor restrictions to be used in accordance with the purpose of the restrictions.
 Because a donor's restriction requires resources to be used in a particular manner or in a future period, the Center must maintain sufficient resources to meet those responsibilities to its donors.
-Some of the Center's net assets with donor restrictions are available for general expenditure within one year of June 30, 2023 because the restrictions on the net assets are expected to be met by conducting the normal program activities of the Center in the coming year.
+Some of the Center's net assets with donor restrictions are available for general expenditure within one year of June 30, 2024 because the restrictions on the net assets are expected to be met by conducting the normal program activities of the Center in the coming year.

 Accordingly, the related resources have been included in the quantitative information detailing the financial assets available to meet general expenditures within one year.
+Furthermore, management believes the Center has sufficient funds designated by the Board for contingencies, which may be drawn upon in the event of unanticipated financial distress or an immediate liquidity need.
 The Center forecasts its future cash flows and monitors liquidity on a monthly basis.

-3. Accounts Receivable
+4. Accounts Receivable

 The recorded balance of accounts receivable is deemed to be fully collectible by management and consists of shared costs, which are to be reimbursed by recognized governmental agencies.
-A summary of the major accounts receivable as of June 30, 2023 is as follows:
+A summary of the major accounts receivable as of June 30, 2024 is as follows: